Arhigis/SonariaDecoder/README.md

 # SonariaDecoder
 A program that allows you to quickly translate text from Sonaria.
-Check *something (idk)*
+You need to install this font on your computer: Sonarian.otf